IskraKrasimirova/SchoolOfAutomationTesting/OOPBasics/README.md

 ﻿# Banking System

+## Overview
+This is a simple object‑oriented banking system implemented in C#.
+It demonstrates core OOP principles such as abstraction, inheritance, polymorphism, and encapsulation.
+Users can create accounts, perform transactions, and view transaction history through a console interface.

+## Key Features
+- Create Savings or Checking accounts
+- Automatic account number generation
+- Deposit and withdraw money
+- Apply interest (Savings accounts)
+- Overdraft support (Checking accounts)
+- Full transaction history with timestamps
+- Input validation and error handling

 ## How to Run the Program
 1. Open the solution in Visual Studio or any C# IDE.
 2. Set the project as the startup project.